cometsinthesky/pulsar-3D/README/EN/README.md

 - Use the right mouse button to click and pan the camera to another location in the scene.
 - Pause/Play button: pauses and resumes the simulation.
 - Restart button: restarts the simulation.
-- F key: toggles fullscreen mode.
+- "F" key: toggles fullscreen mode.
 - Double-click in fullscreen: centers the camera on the Pulsar.

 ## Simulation Dynamics 📊🌐